z76316/TREC-CAsT-ASCFDA/README.md

                          -input ./test_data_jsonl \
                          -index indexes/sample_collection_jsonl \
                          -storePositions -storeDocvectors -storeRaw

-The index step will be done multiple times

-We finished the indexing here, can starting from each step then.
+While finishing the indexing here, one can start from each step then.

 ### T5-CQR

 In T5-CQR, we fine-tuned the sequence-to-sequence model T5 with the [CANARD](https://sites.google.com/view/qanta/projects/canard) dataset to rewrite the queries and replace the pronoun with the original subject.
-This method are reimplemented by [Chatty Goose](https://github.com/castorini/chatty-goose) in their NTR module, we will use their pre-trained version here.
+This method is reimplemented by [Chatty Goose](https://github.com/castorini/chatty-goose) in their NTR module, and we will use their pre-trained version here.
-(To fine-tune T5 on your own dataset, please use (T5-huggingface)[https://huggingface.co/transformers/model_doc/t5.html]) to build a new one and reload to the Chatty-Goose settings.
+(To fine-tune T5 on a custom dataset, please use (T5-huggingface)[https://huggingface.co/transformers/model_doc/t5.html]) to build a new one and reload to the Chatty-Goose settings.

-After that retrieve it with the BM25.
+After that, retrieve it with the BM25.

 # SER:
-In this section, we separate the retrieved documents of last part into sentences and use [doc2query](https://github.com/nyu-dl/dl4ir-doc2query) to get the potential query for each sentence.
+In this section, we separate the retrieved documents of the last part into sentences and use [doc2query](https://github.com/nyu-dl/dl4ir-doc2query) to get the potential query for each sentence.
 Here, [docTTTTTquery](https://github.com/castorini/docTTTTTquery) is a better version than doc2query and even easier to use.
-Therefore, we apply docTTTTTquery here rather than doc2query here.
+Therefore, we apply docTTTTTquery here rather than doc2query.

 The potential queries of each sentence are used to measure the closeness between the sentence and the CQR-query, while the sentence near CQR-query will be appended to it to add supplement information.